English meaning: ‘Wattle fence’ (named after a 6th century monastery on the site that had a wattle fence)

 Unlike in some capital cities where public transport is the only way to get about, it’s easy to walk around Cardiff.
 In the middle of the city centre is Cardiff Castle, built in the 19th century by the architect William Burges.
 From the outside, it’s a medieval fortress with thick Roman walls.
 Inside, the rooms are ornately decorated, with gilded ceilings, stained glass, wood carvings and intricate detailing.

-Behind the castle is Bute Park, the so-called "green lungs" of the city centre, and the National Museum Cardiff.
+Behind the castle is Bute Park, the so-called "green lungs" of the city centre, and the Amgueddfa Cymru National Museum Cardiff.
 The museum houses the best collection of Impressionist art outside of Paris, as well as exhibitions about the history of Wales and touring shows.

 The city centre is a major destination for shopping, eating, entertainment, nightlife and sports, with venues like the Principality Stadium hosting international sporting events and concerts from chart-topping artists.
 Cardiff Bay, a former dockland area that played a vital role in the Industrial Revolution, has Wales Millennium Centre – a venue for all things arts, music, stage and culture.

 There are two universities in Cardiff, namely Cardiff University and Cardiff Metropolitan University, both of which are highly regarded – the former for research and academic excellence, and the latter for its creative programmes.
+The University of South Wales also has a campus in the city; the Cardiff Atrium Campus.

-Welsh name: Casnewydd
+Welsh name: Casnewydd (literally "New Castle")

 Newport is a city in South East Wales, to the north of Cardiff.
 It once had the country's largest coal-exporting port, and it remains an industrial area.